JavaForRetards/.github/summaries/4-methods-and-classes-2.md

 otherExample = example; //this is an error! they aren't the same type!
 ```

-Now let's suppose the opposite situation; we have (let's say we got it the JDK or some other library) some instances of a *parameterised* class - that is, a class with a generic - but really don't care about their generic types at all.
-In fact, they are getting in the way, because we'd like to store them all in an array - which we can't do, because they are parameterised.
+Now let's suppose the opposite situation; we have (let's say we got them from the JDK or some other library) some instances of a *parameterised* class - that is, a class with a generic - but really don't care about their generic types at all.
+In fact, they are just getting in the way, because we'd like to store them all in an array - which we can't do, because they have different parameters and thus are considered of different types.

 There are actually two solutions to this problem; we can use *raw types* or *wildcards*.
-Raw types are considered to be bad practice, so you really shouldn't do that, but I'm still showing you because you may encounter that.
+Raw types are considered to be bad practice, so you really shouldn't do that.
 Both compile and work completely fine, but wildcards are to be preferred as they are more explicit in what they do.

-To use the type "raw" essentially means to make a declaration stripped of the generic.
+Using a parameterised type "raw" simply means to make a declaration without specifying the type parameter.
 It looks something like this:

 ```java
 YourClass example = new YourClass("hello");